 Lunch accounts may be established online at mylunchmoney.com or in the cafeteria.
+Please note that electronic deposits may not be available for student use immediately, taking up to 24 hours for processing.
 Cash or check deposits to accounts may be made in the cafeteria before school.
 In order for our lunchtime environment to be acceptable, everyone must assume responsibility for its cleanliness and upkeep.
 This means that every student, regardless of who dropped the food or paper, must obey a request to pick it up.